presidential-innovation-fellows/AI-guide-pilot/playbook.md

 - A selection of the public can interact with the service and provide feedback
 - Evidence is gathered as to whether the service meets user needs

+### Who should use this guide, how, and why

+This guide is for:

+- Government leaders considering machine learning as a solution in a pilot project
+- CIOs, CTOs, and CDOs providing technical leadership for an AI pilot project
+- Program staff and managers trying to learn more about AI
+- Agency staff managing a pilot software project where AI is a capability

+Readers of this guide will learn how to manage many of the key risks inherent to an AI pilot project including:

+- Identifying whether the problem really is a fit for AI
+- Hiring the right people
+- How to run an AI pilot
+- Cultural risks
+- What to consider post-pilot

+These plays were derived from studying lessons learned from interviews of dozens of Federal employees involved in developing and driving agency AI projects.
+Additionally, experts from the [Technology Transformation Services](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services), [United States Digital Services](http://usds.gov), [The CIO Council](http://cio.gov), [The Presidential Innovation Fellows](http://pif.gov), [Network Information Technology Research and Development Program AI Interagency Working Group](http://https://www.nitrd.gov/nitrdgroups/index.php?title=AI), and the [American Council for Technology and Information Advocacy Council](http://https://www.actiac.org/) (ACT-IAC) were key to its development.

+These 13 best practices are ordered roughly in sequence.
+However, a project team should revisit many of them during the course of an AI project.
+Each play contains a short description, with key checklist items and questions to be answered at each step.

+This guide is not:

+A set of linear steps
+The entire overview of an AI lifecycle
+A complete primer on laws and ethics, data governance, user-centered design, or software development A review of data science or machine learning

+This guide is meant to be a living document.
+Every month, new research and guidance on AI for governments is released.
+As the technological sophistication of AI solutions advances, this set of plays, checklists, and questions should be updated to remain relevant and useful to federal community.

 ## Identifying your problem and testing ideas